Goodbye Seduction, Hello Coupons

 That was a reference to economic data that included the reports last week from the nation’s largest retailers for sales in October.
 Almost every chain, from purveyors of haute couture to practitioners of the philosophy of piling it high and selling it cheaply, suffered percentage declines that reached double digits.

-“We’re starting to see people trade down, cut back on quantities, cut back on quality,” said George John, the chairman of the marketing department at the Carlson School of Management at the
+“We’re starting to see people trade down, cut back on quantities, cut back on quality,” said George John, the chairman of the marketing department at the Carlson School of Management at the University of Minnesota.

-Target retail chain, for instance, is striving to play up the “Pay less” part of its long-time slogan, “Expect more.
+Some brands seem to recognize their plight.
+The Target retail chain, for instance, is striving to play up the “Pay less” part of its long-time slogan, “Expect more.
 Pay less.”

 New television commercials look like the familiar Target spots that feature chic consumers reveling in their cool Target purchases.
 Now, though, there are paeans to the new reality, complete with price tags.